GioBonvi/GoogleContactsEventsNotifier/README.md

 Now read carefully the code you've pasted.
 At the top of the file you will find some lines you need to modify along with many lines of instructions.
 Edit the values as explained by the instructions.

-You must adjust the values of these variables:
+Once you're done editing the variables click File->Save in the menu and enter a name for the script (it doesn't really matter, just name it so that you'll recognize if you find it in the future).

+The customization variables are divided in three lists.

+#### Mandatory customization

+This is the first list you will find and contains some variables than you **must** initialize correctly, otherwise the script will not work at all.
+These variables are:

 - `myGoogleEmail`
 - `myEmail`
+- `calendarId`

+#### Optional customization

+This second list of variables contains some variables than you could leave as they are, but you are warmly encouraged to edit them, so as to fit your exact needs.
+These variables are:

 - `emailSenderName`
-- `calendarId`
 - `myTimeZone`
 - `notificationHour`
 - `anticipateDays`
 - `lang`

-Now click File->Save in the menu and enter a name for the script (it doesn't really matter, just name it so that you'll recognize if you find it in the future).
+- `eventTypes`
+- `identSize`

+#### Debugging options

+This list only contains some variables used to debug and troubleshoot the script when it does not work as intended.
+Generally you should not need to edit these values, but you may be asked to do so if you submit a help request.
+These variables are:

+- `noLog`
+- `sendLog`
+- `fakeTestDate`

 ### Activate API for the script